Help solve mystery of how Judge Sheila Abdus-Salaam died, husband pleads

 The Rev. Gary Jacobs also pushed back strongly against reports that Judge Sheila Abdus-Salaam, the first African-American woman to sit on New York State's highest court, "was the victim of a 'probable suicide.'"

-Abdus-Salaam, her husband wrote, "loved Harlem and its people and lived there for nearly all of her adult life."
+Abdus-Salaam, her widower wrote, "loved Harlem and its people and lived there for nearly all of her adult life."

 "I now join with the NYPD in asking anyone in the neighborhood to step forward with any information that might help us determine what may have happened during those hours before her death," the preacher pleaded.